PurpleGuitar/python-kickstart-project/readme.md

 If you prefer to keep your unit tests alongside your main code instead of in a `tests/` directory, that's fine; the test commands will work either way.
-Wherever you put your tests, the files should be named `test_xxx.py` to be discoverable.
+Wherever you put your tests, the files should be named to match the `test*.py` pattern (for example, `test_main.py`) to be discoverable.

 If you put your tests into a different subdirectory (for example, in a `module_xxx/tests` subdirectory), don't forget to include an